On the Generalized Degrees of Freedom of Noncoherent Interference Channel: Introduction

 \subsection{Related Work}

-To the best of our knowledge, the capacity of noncoherent interference channel has not received much attention in the literature.
-Hence we give an overview of the existing works on noncoherent wireless networks and the related work on the interference channels.
-The noncoherent wireless model for MIMO channel was studied by Marzetta and Hochwald \cite{marzetta1999capacity}.
+To the best of our knowledge, the capacity of the noncoherent interference channel has not received much attention in the literature.
+Hence, we give an overview of the existing works on noncoherent wireless networks and the related work on the interference channels.
+The noncoherent wireless model for the MIMO channel was studied by Marzetta and Hochwald \cite{marzetta1999capacity}.
 In their model, neither the receiver nor the transmitter knows the fading coefficients and the fading gains remain constant within a block of length $T$ symbol periods.
-Across the blocks, the fading gains are identically independent distributed (i.i.d.) according to Rayleigh distribution.
+Across the blocks, the fading gains are independent and identically distributed (i.i.d.) according to a Rayleigh distribution.
 The capacity behavior at high SNR for the noncoherent MIMO channel was studied by Zheng and Tse in \cite{Zheng_Tse_Grassmann_MIMO}.
 The main conclusion of that work was that a standard training-based scheme was DoF optimal for the noncoherent MIMO channels, a message distinct from our conclusions in this paper for the noncoherent IC.
 Some works have specifically studied the case with $T=1$ \cite{Taricco_Elia_97,Abou_Faycal_noncoherent,lapidoth2003capacity}.
-In \cite{Abou_Faycal_noncoherent}, it was demonstrated that for $T=1$, the capacity is achieved by a distribution with a finite number of mass points, but the number of mass points grew with SNR.
-The capacity for the $T=1$ case was shown to behave double logarithmically in \cite{lapidoth2003capacity}.
+In \cite{Abou_Faycal_noncoherent}, it was demonstrated that for $T=1$, the capacity is achieved by a distribution with a finite number of mass points, but the number of mass points grows with the SNR.
+The capacity for the case with $T=1$ was shown to behave double-logarithmically in \cite{lapidoth2003capacity}.

 There have been other works that studied noncoherent relay channels.
 The noncoherent single relay network was studied in \cite{Koch2013}, where the authors considered identical link strengths and unit coherence time.
-They showed that under certain conditions on the fading statistics, the relay does not increase the capacity at high-SNR.
+They showed that under certain conditions on the fading statistics, the relay does not increase the capacity at high SNR.
 In \cite{Gohary_non_coherent_2014}, similar observations were made for the noncoherent MIMO full-duplex single relay channel with block-fading.
-They showed that Grassmanian signaling can achieve the DoF without using the relay.
-Also for certain regimes, decode-and-forward with Grassmanian signaling was shown to approximately achieve the capacity at high-SNR.
+The authors showed that Grassmanian signaling can achieve the DoF without using the relay.
+Also for certain regimes, decode-and-forward with Grassmanian signaling was shown to approximately achieve the capacity at high SNR.